Two and Three year-old toddlers are the easiest age!

 Do I have your attention now?
-Many people think it is one of the more difficult stages and it is usually associated with defiant and unruly behavior.
-Outbursts of anger and frustration, better known as tantrums, often rear their ugly heads when young children don’t get their own way.
+Many people think toddlers are one of the more difficult stages of childhood, which is usually associated with defiant and unruly behavior.
+Outbursts of anger and frustration (tantrums) often rear their ugly heads when toddlers don’t get their own way.
 What once were sweet, compliant babies are now strong-willed, opinionated little people.
 There are four stages in a person’s life when they exert their independence – and this is the first one.
-And how we as parents handle these bursts of free will when they are toddlers, twos, and threes can set the stage for our relationship with them all the way into adulthood.
+How we handle these bursts of free will when they are toddlers can set the stage for our relationship with them into adulthood.
 With a few simple strategies we can handle most anything they throw at us and establish ourselves as the most loving, yet powerful people in their lives.

 Not only do these tiny scientists like to gather information about their world, they also like to run different experiments.
 These experiments help them learn about cause and effect.
 Their experiments look like this: What happens when I throw my food across the table?
 What happens when I share my truck with my friend?
-What happens when I throw myself on the floor kicking and screaming?
+What happens when I throw myself on the floor and kick and scream?
 What happens when I say please?
 What happens when I hit my mom?
 What happens when I give my brother a hug?
 You get my point.
 Our job as a research assistant is to, in a loving and powerful way, let them know when they have run good experiments and when they have run bad experiments.

-But what about the bad experiments?
-How do we let our children know in a loving and powerful way that their behavior was less than ideal and something we don’t want to see again?
+How do we let our children know their behavior was less than ideal and something we don’t want to see again?
 Well, it depends on the type of bad experiment.
-Sometimes our children exhibit bad behavior because we are seeking compliance from them and they don’t want to comply (hence the kicking and screaming as they throw themselves on the floor) or sometimes it’s the opposite, they want something from us and we have said no (hence the kicking and screaming as they throw themselves on the floor).
-Or sometimes they have just done something that is not acceptable to our family values (throwing food across the table or hitting mom).
+Sometimes our children exhibit bad behavior because we are seeking compliance from them and they don’t want to comply (hence the kicking and screaming as they throw themselves on the floor).
+Or sometimes it’s the opposite, and they want something from us we have said no to (hence the kicking and screaming as they throw themselves on the floor).
+Or sometimes they have done something that is not acceptable to your family values (throwing food across the table or hitting mom).
 Our responses will be different depending on the category the experiment falls into.

 An Enforceable Statement tells a child what we will do rather than telling them what to do.
 Young children, especially strong-willed ones, are much more likely to comply when we think about what the next thing they are going to want is and use that in our Enforceable Statement.
 Some examples are: “I’m happy to take you outside as soon as you put away the blocks.”
 “I’ll be glad to fix you breakfast after you get dressed.”
 “I will read stories to you after you have brushed your teeth.”
 And if your child does not immediately comply, all you have to do is use a Love and Logic One-Liner and repeat one phrase over and over, like a broken record.
 For the previous scenarios a great option is “What did I say?”
 With that, you are on the road to getting your child to comply.
 Use an Enforceable Statement, and follow it with a One-Liner if necessary.

 What about when we have told a child no or done something that they didn’t like?
 It depends on if the matter is up for negotiation or not.
 For example, you have made your child a waffle for breakfast and served it to her whole.
-She throws a little tantrum because she wants it cut up.
-This is a negotiable matter because you could easily comply with her request to have her waffle cut up, you just don’t like the tantrum she threw to let you know she wanted it cut up.
+She throws a tantrum because she wants it cut up.
+This is a negotiable matter because you could easily comply with her request to cut up her waffle, you just don’t like the tantrum she threw to let you know she wanted it cut up.
 In this scenario, or any similar one, you would again use an Enforceable Statement, but it would sound something like, “I’m happy to cut up your waffle when you ask me nicely.”
-And if they continue to throw a fit, you can follow it up with the same One-Liner used in the previous example, “What did I say?”
+And if they continue to throw a fit, you can follow it up with the same One-Liner used previously, “What did I say?”

 What if your child has just done something that does not fit your family values, like thrown food across the table, or hit you?
 If there is an object involved, for example the food, then the answer is to remove the object, the food.
 You would say something like, “Uh-oh, how sad, looks like meal time is over,” and remove the food.
 No additional reasoning is necessary.
 And if there is not an object involved, for example the child hitting you, then you remove the child.
 You would say something like, “Uh-oh, how sad, looks like a little bedroom time,” and remove the child to their room for a little “time-out.”
 Again, no additional reasoning is needed.

 Most of the challenging behavior toddlers, two, and threes exhibit can be put into one of the above categories.
-And if you use the above responses consistently and in a loving and powerful way, you will quickly find that these young years in your child’s life won’t be so terrible.
+If you use the above responses consistently and in a loving and powerful way, you will quickly find these young years in your child’s life won’t be so terrible.
 Try an experiment of your own by using an Enforceable Statement or One-Liner the next time your child tries one of their experiments.
 My bet is that you’ll be pleased with your results.